In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the eggs; finish the hash

-Transfer the turkey hash to the table and, if desired, drizzle with 2 tablespoons spicy green harissa.
+Transfer the hash to the table and, if desired, drizzle with 2 tablespoons spicy green harissa.
 Serve the remaining harissa on the side.

 - Scrub the potatoes.